 Sleep is one of the best things we can do for our body.
 Yet, it’s often pushed aside during busy or particularly stressful times.
 In fact, only 10 percent of Americans rank sleep as a top health priority (1).
-When we finally lay down at night, it can seem like a struggle to fall asleep.
-Our mind is racing, we toss and turn, and end up even more tired the next day.
-While proper sleep hygiene is a key component to stopping insomnia, there are many foods that help you sleep better as well!
+When we finally lay down at night, it’s hard to fall asleep.
+Our mind races, we toss and turn, and end up even more tired the next day.
+While proper sleep is a key component to ending insomnia, start with the many foods that improve sleep!

 Public Service Announcement: you can eat pumpkin foods all year long.
 Forget about the pumpkin spice lattes though, we’re all about those pumpkin seeds!
 These nutrient powerhouses hold a whopping 184 milligrams (mg) of magnesium in just 1/4 cup serving.
 That’s over half of your daily requirements!